Introduction

 somewhere between $10

 to $100 each year?
-There are some methods like DRM that restricts how
+There are some methods like DRM (Digital Rights

-many copies libraries can loan but users dont like DRM etc.
+many copies libraries can loan but users and libraries dont like DRM

 Printed books are not perfect either.
 Disadvantages of a printed book